microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 * `runtimeArgs` - optional arguments passed to the runtime executable.
 * `runtimeVersion` - if "nvm" (or "nvm-windows") is used for managing Node.js versions this attribute can be used to select a specific version of Node.js.
 See section [Multi version support](/docs/nodejs/nodejs-debugging.md#multi-version-support-nvm-nvm-windows) below.
 * `env` - optional environment variables.
 This attribute expects environment variables as a list of string typed key/value pairs.
 * `envFile` - optional path to a file containing environment variable definitions.
+See section [Load environment variables from external file](/docs/nodejs/nodejs-debugging.md#load-environment-variables-from-external-file) below.
 * `console` - kind of console to launch the program (`internalConsole`, `integratedTerminal`, `externalTerminal`).
 See section [Node Console](/docs/nodejs/nodejs-debugging.md#node-console) below.

 This attribute is only available for launch configurations of request type `attach`: